ZacharyDuBois/Digital-Footprint-Profile/README.md

 - Twitter
 - Facebook (Sadly people use this)
-- Instagram
 - Tumblr

 ### Integrations

 - Sendgrid
-- PHPMailer (SMTP)
 - Mustache templates

 ### Side Notes

-- This was made vuluntarly for my school at request of the PBIS team.
+- This was made voluntarily for my school at request of the PBIS team.
 Not to mention my on going hate for the way people use social media.
 My school wants me to demo this in front of the board of education on 2016-01-06.
 - This provides an option for the user to send an email about what they should remove.
 This feature is hard coded and cannot be removed or turned off easily.
+- This currently does not scan comments due to the API complexity of doing so.

 ### Privacy Statement/Acceptable Use